chrisgrieser/quadro-example-vault/README.md

 ## Pre-Configured Plugin Setup
 - **Quadro** itself
 	- There are buttons to the far left for all Quadro commands.
-Briefly hover over them to see what the buttons do.
+Briefly hover over them to see what each button does.
-	- Quadro is configured to be auto-updated via the BRAT plugin.
+	- Quadro is configured to be auto-updated via the **BRAT plugin**.
-- **Dataview**: The data analysis plugin
+- **Data Loom:** Analyze extractions in a dynamic spreadsheet, similar to Notion or Excel.
 - **Dynamic Highlights**: Highlight specific words throughout the vault.
 Useful to highlight keywords in the data.
 	- In this example vault, the words "iOS" and "Android" are highlighted (as you can see here).
-- **Hover Editor**: Useful to "peek" into existing files and make edits to them.
-Hover over a while holding `cmd` (macOS) or `ctrl` (Windows) to open a small hover window, where you can even make edits.
 - **Another Quick Switcher**
 	- Search for Code Files only via `alt+c`.
 	- Search for Extraction Files only via `alt+e`.
 	- Search for Data Files only via `alt+d`.
 - **File Recovery**: Configured to automatically create versioned backups of any file every 5 minutes.
 Accessible via `cmd+p` or `ctrl+p`.
-- **Sortable**: Click on a Table Header to sort the table by that column.
 - **Supercharged Links:** Visually distinguish links to Code Files and links to Extraction Files:
 	- Example link to a Code File: [[Compatibility]]
 	- Example link to a Extraction File: [[app store problem/1]]
-	- The plugin also allows you to color different individual Codes or individual Extraction Types differently.
+	- The plugin also allows you to color different individual codes or extraction types differently.
-- **Style Settings**: Customize the appearance of popups from **Hover Editor** and the links from **Supercharged Links**.
+	Customize the appearance of the links via the companion plugin **Style Settings**.
 - **Command Palette** (`cmd+p` on macOS, `ctrl+p` on Windows): includes a list of all relevant commands for QDA at the top.
 - **Properties View**: View all properties ( = extraction dimensions) in the entire vault, click on them to search for them directly.